Materials-Consortia/OPTIMADE/optimade.rst

     An empty list indicates that none of the SPDX licenses apply and that the licensing situation is clarified in human readable form in the field :field:`license`.
     An unknown value means that the database makes no commitment.

-  - **available\_licenses\_for\_entries**: List of `SPDX license identifiers <https://spdx.org/licenses/>`__ specifying a set of additional alternative licenses under which the client is granted access to individual database entries, their metadata and data extracts that do not constitute substantial parts of the database.
+  - **available\_licenses\_for\_entries**: List of `SPDX license identifiers <https://spdx.org/licenses/>`__ specifying a set of additional alternative licenses available to the client for licensing individual, and non-substantial sets of, database entries, metadata, and extracts from the database that do not constitute substantial parts of the database.
     Note that the definition of the field :field:`available_licenses` implies that licenses specified in that field are available also for the licensing specified by this field, even if they are not explicitly included in the field :field:`available_licenses_for_entries` or if it is :val:`null` (however, the opposite relationship does not hold).
     If :field:`available_licenses` is unknown, only the licenses in :field:`available_licenses_for_entries` apply.